juju988/pytest_notes/README.md

 Some funky lambda examples, to try to get them into my wooden head:

     @pytest.mark.parametrize('starting_card', card_list, ids=lambda c : c.state)

+... but where are we picking up the value for each `c`?
+OK I think it's from the implementation of parametrize where we have the following:

+    ids: Optional[
+        Union[
+            Iterable[Union[None, str, float, int, bool]],
+            Callable[[Any], Optional[object]],
+        ]

+The `typing.Callable` type is an ABC that just requires the `__call__` method, so a lambda or a function would work there.
+OK honestly I don't really know how it works or how you would derive the fact that you can pass in a lambda.
+Somehow the list `card_list` is pushed into the `ids` such that each item in the list is processed by whatever `ids` points to.

+General syntax:

+    lambda arg1, arg2, arg3: expression

+Note there are no brackets around arguments.
+As long as you can do an inline expression you're golden.

 ## References